jamesrooney7/rooney-capital-v1/README.md

 Workers load their runtime configuration from a JSON or YAML file.
 Provide the path explicitly to `load_runtime_config()` or set the `PINE_RUNTIME_CONFIG` environment variable before starting the process.
+String-valued entries support `${VAR}` placeholders which are expanded from the current environment prior to validation so secrets can remain outside the configuration file.

 ### Required Fields